-- 4 Strong and comprehensive (3 indicators) - 3 Present (2 indicators)

-- 2 Present but insufficient (1 indicator) - 1 Not yet sufficiently present (no indicators)
+- 4 Strong and comprehensive (3 indicators) 3 - Present (2 indicators) - 2 Present but insufficient (1 indicator) - 1 Not yet sufficiently present (no indicators)

-English 3D materials take an asset-based approach and support multilingual learners to use their experiences and linguistic and cultural backgrounds across lessons, units, and the course of study.
-Evidence of this exists with the "Heads Up" section, found in the Teaching Guide, accompanies each unit and encourages the teachers to consider the varied backgrounds and experiences of multilingual learners.
+English 3D materials take an asset-based approach and support multilingual learners in using their experiences and linguistic and cultural backgrounds across lessons, units, and the course of study.
+Evidence of this exists with the "Heads Up" section, found in the Teaching Guide, accompanying each unit and encouraging the teachers to consider the varied backgrounds and experiences of multilingual learners.

 The resources available in English 3D provide opportunities and support for students to expand what they can do with language to communicate information, ideas, concepts, and engage in disciplinary practices necessary for academic success across lessons, units, and the course of study.
-An example of these opportunities is reflected in the assessment and differentiation guides that accompany the content.
-Targeting English proficiency levels is included as a resource for teachers where they consider what students can do at each level as well as ideas for scaffolding to support growth to the next proficiency level.
+An example of these opportunities is reflected in the assessment and differentiation guides that accompany the materials.
+Targeting English proficiency levels is included as a resource for teachers so that they consider what students can do at each level as well as ideas for scaffolding to support growth to the next proficiency level.

 English 3D materials to support multilingual learners to interact with peers and adults across lessons, units, and the course of study.
-Multiple opportunities exist for multilingual learners to interact with peers and adults across the lessons, units, and the course of study.
-These opportunities exist in individual presentations, exchanging ideas, and partner activities.
+These opportunities exist in individual presentations, exchanging ideas, and partner activities that are included with each lesson.